gabbamk/Decision-Trees/README.md

 The project was made to show understanding of the Decision Trees topic for the Sistemas Inteligentes class for the Ago-Dic 2019 semester.

 A decision tree is a 'support tool' for visualizing decisions and their possible consequences by presenting them in a tree-like graph model (branches stem from 'parent' nodes up until a common root).
-Thanks to the evolution and convergence of statistical analysis and computational sciences we can model a decision tree in order to find patterns and predict instances in an actual applicable way.
+Thanks to the evolution and convergence of statistical analysis and computational sciences we can model a decision tree in order to find patterns and predict instances in an applicable way.

 These branch nodes represent a conditional 'true' or 'false' selection of a certain dataset parameter which then creates a corresponding branch to the next conditional node in order to .
 This means that the nodes of a predictive decision tree